slarimore02/terraform-gcp-avi-controller-gcp/README.md

 # AVI Controller Deployment on GCP Terraform module
 This Terraform module creates and configures an AVI Controller on GCP.

+## Google Provider Requirements
+For authenticating to GCP you must leverage either the "export GOOGLE_APPLICATION_CREDENTIALS={{path}}" or gcloud auth application-default login
 ## Controller Image Requirements
 The AVI Controller image for GCP should be uploaded to a GCP Cloud Storage bucket before running this module with the path specified in the controller-image-gs-path variable.
 This can be done with the following gsutil commands: